Tanish3701/Tanish3701/README.md

 - 🤝 I’m looking for a new role Associate SDET

-- 💬 Ask me about **Python, Selenium, Automation Testing, Django, Java and SQL**
+- 💬 Ask me about **Python, Selenium, Automation Testing, Django, Java, C#, Mainframe, REXX and SQL**

 - 📫 How to reach me **tanishnagar25@gmail.com**